Carina-P/ms3-best-books/README.md

 - Authority to edit and remove all ideas of all users.
 - Authority to manage categories.

+### Scoope Plane
+#### Features
+- Search for book by giving title or author/s.
+- Search for books belonging to category.
+- Easy to buy a book with a link.
+- Overview many books with limited information for each book.
+- Possibility to easily get more detailed information about a book.
+- Add, edit and remove a book.
+- Add, edit and remove review and grade for a book.
+- Authentications system: User can only edit and remove "own books" and "own reviews".
+- Add, edit and remove categories.
+Authentication system limits this capability to those with administator privleges.

 ### User stories

 ### Wireframes